-After the learner has completed External AQR Review for the Proposal and is planning on submitting for a full IRB review or requires a site authorization/external IRB that is taking longer
+- After the learner has completed Level 2 Review (D-35) of the Proposal and is planning on submitting for a full IRB review or requires a site authorization/external IRB that is taking longer than thirty (30) days, he/she can take an LOA until the review is completed. - Learners who are using a research dsign for data collection that will require more than two months may take an LOA for a specified amount of time based on their approved methodology. - After the learners have submitted to Form and Format review of their dissertation, they do not need to maintain active enrollment as they complete the final steps of the process.

-- than thirty (30) days, he/she can take an LOA until the review is completed. - Learners who are using a longitudinal design for data collection that will require more than two months may take an LOA for a specified amount of time based on their approved methodology. - After the learners have completed the Form and Format review of their dissertation, they do not need to maintain active enrollment as they complete the final steps of the process.
-Learners should reference the Leave of Absence Nontraditional policy for additional information.
+Learners should reference the Leave of Absence - Nontraditional policy for additional information.